• Link to Facebook

 Personal Injury Protection: A Clear Guide for Utah Drivers

 Car accidents hit fast and hard.
-Sirens, paperwork, and surprise bills all landing at once.
+Sirens, paperwork, and surprise bills all land at once.
 Even a tap on the bumper can drop an ER bill in your lap, keep you off the job for a week, and clog your kitchen table with claim forms.
-Personal Injury Protection (PIP) takes action before the blame game starts.
-It pays your doctor, sends you partial paychecks, and even chips in for house-cleaning while you’re laid up.
+Personal Injury Protection (PIP) acts before the blame game starts.
+It pays your doctor, sends you partial paychecks, and even chips in for house cleaning while you’re laid up.

 Key Points You Should Know